Symptoms of Hyperthyroidism in Cats

 See files for Cats

 Feline hyperthyroidism is a disease which can often go unnoticed.
 The disease progresses and begins to affect hormone production in the cat incrementally.
-As our communication with our cat relies on observing their body language and behavior, there may not be much of a change.
+As our communication with our cat relies on observing their body language and behavior, there may not be much evidence of a change.
 This is at least until the cat's behavioral problems become more acute.
 This is why it is so important to look out for the symptoms of hyperthyroidism in cats.
-In doing so, we might be able to spot it earlier and begin treatment sooner.
+In doing so, we might be able to spot it early and begin treatment sooner.

 What is feline hyperthyroidism?